 - Serving language dependent site based on geo-location.

-A simple real time example is – When you set the permalinks for your WordPress site, this will also add rewrite rule in .htaccess file.
+A simple real time example includes the redirect rules added in your .htaccess file when you set the permalinks for your WordPress site.

 How to Edit .htaccess File in WordPress?

-There are three ways to modify .htaccess file.
+There are three ways to modify .htaccess file in WordPress.

 - Using FTP

 The last and most preferred option is to use FTP clients like FileZilla to remotely access your server.
 Locate the .htaccess file under the root WordPress installation.
 Right click and choose “View / Edit” to open the file with your local text editor.
-Check out the complete FileZilla guide for beginners.
+If you are new to FTP, check out the complete FileZilla guide for beginners.

 Points to Remember

-- When using FileZilla, ensure to enable “Force showing hidden files” option under “View” menu to see .htacces file.
-Generally it will be hidden on Mac and PCs, so you may not be seeing the file under local system section also.
+- Since .htaccess is the file with only extension (and no name), it will be hidden by default.
+When using FileZilla, ensure to enable “Force showing hidden files” option under “View” menu to see the file.
+Generally it will be hidden on Mac and PCs also, so you may not be seeing the file under local system section in FileZilla.

 - Always use comments to indicate the purpose of the code so that it is easy to understand later point of time.
 Add ampersand symbol (#) at the start to make a comment line.